Skip to Content

 Von Doeler’s Ranch

 Between North Bay and Mattawa is Von Doeler’s ranch.
 This fourth-generation ranch raises its own horses and offers a wide range of riding options and activities for riders of all levels.
-Plus, the ranch has lakeside cabins, miles of trails and unbeatable scenery.
+The ranch has lakeside cabins, miles of trails, and unbeatable scenery.

 Ice Fishing